majodev/physiogame/README.md

 ![Image](pics/physiogame_logo-min.png?raw=true)

 This is a master thesis project by me, Mario Ranftl (@majodev).
-It's a JS/HTML5 game and playable in browsers and node-webkit.
-The target is to create a funny and simple game, that's suited for therapeutic exercises.
+The goal was to create an application that's suited for conducting therapeutic exercises (and according to experts, it is!).
+It's a JS/HTML5 game and playable in browsers, but also runnable as standalone desktop application.

-The idea is to track the progress of users and provide statistics "Statistiken" that can be exported to csv and json.
-Furthermore the behaviour "Verhalten" of the game and its objects can be fully customized through the settings "Einstellungen" menu.
-Last but not least, playing via mouse/touchscreens is possible, however, it's the target to use Leap Motion as primary input device.
+Physiogame uses the Leap Motion controller as its primary input device (playing via mouse/touchscreens is also possible).
+It tracks the progress of its users and provides statistics that can be later exported to CSV (e.g. to import the stats in Microsoft Excel) and JSON.
+The behaviour, visuals, input of the game and its objects (normal and special) can be highly customized, hence there are maaaaaany parameters to modify the look and feel!

 <h2>Issues</h2>
-Attention: No internationalization!
-Only german texts for now.
+~~Attention: No i18n!
+Only german texts for now.~~ Added i18n v1.1.0 Feb 23, 2014, Physiogame ships with German and English texts! :)

 <h2>Binaries</h2>
-<h3>(version 1.0.1, Oct 28, 2013)</h3>
+<h3>(version 1.1.0, Feb 23, 2014)</h3>
 * Windows: <a href="http://majodev.com/physiogame/physiogame_win.zip">win32</a>
 * Mac: <a href="http://majodev.com/physiogame/physiogame_mac.zip">32bit, 10.7+</a>
 * Linux: <a href="http://majodev.com/physiogame/physiogame_linux32.zip">32bit</a> / <a href="http://majodev.com/physiogame/physiogame_linux64.zip">64bit</a>